 Here is our list of things you can find around your home to use as an alternative to pet store snake bedding.

 We’ll begin our list of household items you can use as snake bedding with the most popular bedding, newspaper.
 You can find newspaper in many homes, and it’s usually not hard to collect some for free if you run out.
 It’s easy to clean, and you don’t need to remove all of it each time you clean the cage.

 The downside to a newspaper substrate is that is doesn’t absorb very well, so waste will spread much further than it would with other types of substrates.
 It also doesn’t have any odor absorbing properties, so the cage can begin to stink over time.
 It provides little environmental feedback and the snake will be unable to burrow.

 Paper towels are very similar to the newspaper in that they are found in most homes and are inexpensive.
 You can lay sheets of paper towels in your cage or tank and replace then as they get soiled, making cleanup extremely easy.
 They are more absorbent than the newspaper and the waste won’t spread as far.

 Unfortunately, paper towels have many of the same downsides as the newspaper does.
 It doesn’t absorb any odor or allow your pet to burrow.
 There is also no smell to the paper towel as there might be in a snake’s natural habitat.

-Carpeting is another thing you might have around the house that you can use as a bed for your snake.
-If you have carpeted a floor, you’ll likely have a few extra pieces lying around that can make a great bed for your snake.
+Carpeting is another thing you might have around the house that you can use as bedding for your snake.
+If you have carpeted a floor, you’ll likely have a few extra pieces lying around that can make great bedding for your snake.
 Of course, you will need to have enough to cover the floor twice, so you can clean one while using the other.
 Carpet provides a very comfortable surface for your snake and is more natural than a newspaper or paper towel and often more absorbent.

 4. Cypress Mulch